-Azure Virtual Machines are on-demand, scalable computing resources.
-Azure Virtual Machines give you the flexibility of virtualization without having to buy and maintain physical hardware.
+Azure Virtual Machines provides on-demand, scalable computing resources.
+Azure Virtual Machines gives you the flexibility of virtualization without requiring you to buy and maintain physical hardware.

 Azure Virtual Networks are the fundamental building blocks for Azure private networks.
 Virtual networks let Azure resources like VMs securely communicate with each other, the internet, and on-premises networks.
 Although an Azure Virtual Network is similar to a traditional network on premises, it offers the extra benefits of Azure's infrastructure, such as scalability, availability, and isolation.